Princess Alice, Duchess of Gloucester: Later life

 In 1975, Alice was the first woman to be appointed a Dame Grand Cross of the Order of the Bath.
 In 1981, she first published her memoirs under the title The Memoirs of Princess Alice, Duchess of Gloucester.
 In 1991, she released a revised edition as Memories of Ninety Years.

 In 1994, after the Gloucesters had to give up Barnwell Manor for financial reasons, Alice moved from Barnwell to Kensington Palace, where she lived with the current Duke and Duchess of Gloucester.
 She officially retired from public duties at the age of 98.
 In 1999, the Duke issued a press release announcing that due to physical frailty, his mother would no longer carry out public engagements outside the environs of Kensington Palace.
 In July 2000, the Duke said in another statement that his mother had become "increasingly forgetful".

 In December 2001, the royal family held a ceremony to acknowledge Alice's 100th birthday.
 This was her last public appearance (as well as the last public appearance of Princess Margaret, the Queen's younger sister, who died on 9 February 2002).
-On the death of Queen Elizabeth The Queen Mother at age 101 in March 2002, Alice became the oldest living member of the British royal family.
+On the death of Queen Elizabeth the Queen Mother at age 101 in March 2002, Alice became the oldest living member of the British royal family.
 On 21 August 2003, Alice surpassed the Queen Mother's record as the oldest person in the history of the British royal family by reaching the age of 101 years and 238 days.
 On 20 September 2003, at the age of 101 years and 269 days, she was certified by Guinness World Records as the world's longest-lived royal of all time, surpassing Leonilla, Princess of Sayn-Wittgenstein-Sayn.

 Death

-On the evening of 29 October 2004, Alice died in her sleep from heart failure at Kensington Palace, at the age of 102 years and 309 days.
+Alice died in her sleep from heart failure at Kensington Palace on 29 October 2004, aged 102 years and 309 days.
 Following her death, the Union Jack flew at half-mast at Buckingham Palace.
 Her funeral was held on 5 November 2004 at St George's Chapel, Windsor, and she was interred next to her husband, Henry, and her elder son, William, in the Royal Burial Ground at Frogmore.
 The funeral was attended by Elizabeth II and other members of the British royal family.
 A memorial service was held at St Clement Danes on 2 February 2005, which was attended by her son and his family and representatives of organisations Alice was involved in; the service was co-ordinated by the Royal Air Force in respect of Alice's role as Commandant-in-Chief WRAF.